Akagera National Park, Rwanda, Safari Guide, Big Five

-Why You Should Visit Akagera
+Why Visit Akagera National Park

 Many travelers wonder if Akagera is worth the trip.
 If you have been to the Serengeti, you might hesitate.
 But Akagera offers something different.
 It is quieter.
 You do not see crowds of vans around one animal.
 The landscape is incredibly diverse.
 You drive from swampy lakes in the south to rolling hills in the north.
 The scenery changes constantly.
 One hour you are in a thick bush.
 Next, you are on a wide open plain known as the Kilala Plains.
 The backdrop of the Mutumba Hills is beautiful.
 It feels private and exclusive.
 The park is also very accessible.
 It is only a short drive from Kigali.
 You can easily visit for a day or a weekend.
 It fits perfectly into a longer Rwanda itinerary.
 You can trek gorillas in the north and then come here to warm up and see lions.